-Jumping Jacks Children’s Boutique is a great example of a sensory-friendly store.
+Jumping Jacks Children’s Boutique is a sensory-friendly leader.
+They are a sensory-friendly store.

-They are located just outside of Fredericton, New Brunswick Canada.
-Moreover, they are locally owned.
+They are located in Fredericton, New Brunswick, Canada and are locally owned.
 Jumping Jacks is a quality children’s and maternity consignment boutique.
-Furthermore, they also proudly carry many local new products along with other new products.
+Furthermore, they also proudly carry many local products along with other new products.

 Alessa Martin, an autism mom, established jumping Jacks in 2018.
-They are unique!
-Because they give back in so many ways.
-Alessa shares her story.
-She is a mom of three with two boys who are autistic.
-Therefore, she understands the reality of autism and shopping.
-As such, she created a sensory-friendly store.
+They are unique because they give back to the community in so many ways.
+Alessa shares her story as she is a mom of three with two boys who are autistic.
+Therefore, she truly understands the reality of autism and shopping with children.
+As such, she has created a sensory-friendly store.

 As a sensory-friendly store, at Jumping Jacks they:

-- provide a fully-equiped change table for infants and toddlers
+- Provide a fully-equipped change table for infants and toddlers.

-- invite welcomes parents of autistic children to the store to have a chat with Alessa.
+- Invite and welcome parents of autistic children to the store to have a chat with Alessa.

 Moreover, the Jumping Jacks clothing donation program helps:

-- and, the New Brunswick Association of Community Living.
+- The New Brunswick Association of Community Living.

 So as a sensory-friendly store, they give back to people in the community who are also likely to seek sensory-friendly living too.

-Also, they’ve hosted an exceptional student with Down Syndrome on career placement.
+Also, they’ve hosted an exceptional student with Down Syndrome on a career placement.
 Alessa relays that the student thrived in a retail environment.
-Alessa views that experience as a benefit to employer, community as well as the student.
+Alessa views that experience as beneficial for an employer, for the community as well as for the student.

 In conclusion, thanks to Alessa and Jumping Jacks for being a great example of a sensory-friendly store.